aravind666/aravind666.github.io/_posts/software-development/2020-12-06-coverage-vs-mutation-vs-property-base-testing.md

 layout: post
 title:  "Test Coverage Vs Mutation Testing Vs Property Base Testing"
 category: "Software Development"
+description: "Being a part of transformation team, I face lots of arguments, one such interesting argument was the need for Mutation testing and the need for Property based testing and the need for coverage.
+All three of them enhances Brevity and Elegance of your source code.
+But All three of them comes with Three different values. "
 ---

 Being a part of transformation team, I face lots of arguments, one such interesting argument was the need for Mutation testing and the need for Property based testing and the need for coverage.